 The charging time depends on the charger and the battery used.
-For example, charging a BLD-3 battery with the ACP-12 charger takes up to one hour and 30 minutes while the phone is in standby mode.
+For example, charging a BLD-3 battery with the ACP-7 charger may take up to four hours and 30 minutes if the battery is completely flat.

-Switching the phone on and off
+■ Switching the phone on and off